 - And perhaps the most important: inform the crew.
 You avoid a lot of misunderstanding, questions or ambiguity by making clear what you are trying to achieve as caterer.
 Watch this movie about Esther Akkerhuis of Bacon & Beans, in which she tells how she makes her catering more sustainable.

-Handy apps for shopping sprees
+Handy apps and sites for shopping sprees

 - Groente-en Fruitkalender – cooking with the seasons